bbjubjub2494/dshuf/spec/index.md

 ### Fairness

-All permutations of the input lists are equally likely to be selected.
+All permutations of the input list, or in repetitions enabled case all sequences, are equally likely to be selected.
 (except with negligible probability)